claws/gestalt/README.md

 # Gestalt

-Gestalt is a Python application framework for building distributed systems.
+Gestalt is an asyncio based Python package to help build distributed systems.

-Gestalt is written in Python to run on top of asyncio.
+Gestalt provides a variety of building blocks to assist building long-running network applications that leverage asyncio concurrency primitives.

 ```
 gestalt: